 For guests who are sensitive to loud sounds, bright lights or scare easily, we recommend they arrive to earlier scheduled times.
 There will be sensory friendly boxes at the ticket gates available for guests who may need them.

 Do Conner Prairie members get in free?

-FREE Festival Admission.
-Separate Hayride Tickets are required to experience to hayride for $5 a person.
+Members have access to FREE Festival Admission.
+Separate Hayride Tickets are required to experience to hayride for $7 a person.

 What is included in the admission price?
 Do I need extra spending money?